 Simply click ‘+ Invoices’ and start entering your information from the sales invoices you have produced for your customers.

 For each invoice you should enter the date on the invoice, select the customer you issued it to (you should add the customer if they are not on the list), the appropriate sales account (if you have more than one), the reference on the invoice (usually the invoice number) and the net amount (amount before VAT is added).
-Please note, if you specified in the initial wizard that you are not VAT registered then you will only have the total amount field with no reference to VAT.
+Please note: If you specified in the initial wizard that you are not VAT registered you will only see the total amount field with no reference to VAT.

 If you are VAT registered, there are three different VAT codes you can use on your invoices:

-ST: This is standard VAT which you will mostly use, this is automatically set at the current rate of 20% but can be overtyped if some of the services/products you provide need to be entered at the reduced rate of 5%.
+ST: This is standard VAT which will be mostly used.
+This is automatically set at the current rate of 20% but can be overtyped if some of the services/products you provide need to be entered at the reduced rate of 5%.

 EX: This covers services/products you provide that are exempt from VAT or zero-rated.
 Examples of exempt sales are insurance and education.
 Examples of zero-rated sales are food and books.

 NV: This covers transactions that do not relate to VAT.
 You may require this if you sell to countries outside of Europe or use transactions where VAT does not apply, such as payments to employees or loans.

 If you have chosen for the software to create your customer invoices, it’s fairly self-explanatory:

 Simply enter the same information as above but in an invoice format.
 This can then be saved as a PDF, printed or emailed to your customer.
 You can add your company logo, select an invoice template and set other preferences in the document settings from the main menu.

 Payment reminders, recurring invoices and payment collections via credit/debit card are also possible.